-Harper County Anticipated Demand
+Major County Anticipated Demand

-Households in Harper County grew at an annually compounded rate of 0.12% from 2000 to 2010.
-Nielsen SiteReports estimates households have grown 1.11% per year since that time, and that households will grow 1.23% per year through 2020.
-As in the Town of Buffalo, the Harper County economy has been negatively impacted by the decline in the oil market.
-For these reasons, we believe a reasonable forecast of future household growth in Harper County is 0.25% per year, identical to our forecast growth rate for the Town of Buffalo.
+Households in Major County grew at an annually compounded rate of 0.20% from 2000 to 2010.
+Nielsen SiteReports estimates households have grown 0.66% per year since that time, and that households will grow 0.69% per year through 2020.
+For these reasons we will rely on the Nielsen SiteReports forecast of 0.69% per year in forecasting future household growth for Major County.

-The percentage of owner households was estimated at 80.50% with renter households estimated at 19.50%, based on data from the U.S. Census Bureau.
+The percentage of owner households was estimated at 75.62% with renter households estimated at 24.38%, based on data from the U.S. Census Bureau.
 The estimated number of additional units needed to service increasing demand can be estimated by applying this percentage to the anticipated growth in households.
 It should be noted that this is an estimate of rental and owner requirements and should be relied upon only as a guideline for possible new demand.
 The calculations are shown below.